Skip to content

 Executing Tests from the Command Line

 When executing tests from the command line, the test case index is cleared and re-created by default each time.
 This ensures that all inherited test methods are detected*, at the expense of some overhead for test discovery.
-The -ClearIndex flag may be used to override this behaviour and re-use the index to improve the execution time.
+The -ClearIndex flag may be used to override this behavior and re-use the index to improve the execution time.

 Argument Description